-Every so often, scientists conduct studies on matters that everyone already knows1.
-Only 1 in 5 claims made in commercials for cosmetics are trustworthy, the Times tell us.
+Every so often, scientists conduct studies on matters that everyone already knows.1 Only 1 in 5 claims made in commercials for cosmetics are trustwothy, the Times tell us.
 According to the study, published in the Journal of Global Fashion Marketing, most claims are in categories like, “vague” “omits key information” or “outright lies.”

 Marketers want to promote their product, which isn’t a problem.
 You, as a consumer would like to know good products.
 It’s when marketers convince you of value that isn’t there that you end up short.
 Most of us don’t take marketing literally at face value.
-At the same time, marketing works, clearly.
+At the same time, marketing works.
 That there is such a high concentration of marketing babble in cosmetics suggests that it works; the proof is in the pudding.
 How do you protect yourself from being a gullible Jane or Joe?
 Since cosmetics are not regulated in the same way that drugs are, marketers have all the leverage in making creative omissions of fact.
 This means that the buyer beware principle applies.
-Simply being educated about common tactics can help you be more aware of what’s evidence based and what’s just mumbo jumbo.
+Being educated about common tactics can help you be more aware of what’s evidence-based and what’s just mumbo jumbo.

 Tactic 1: The Poetry of Empty Phrases